 Many divorcing couples think the only answer is to litigate a settlement.
 At the very end, this will end up hurting you and your partner as well.

 Divorce is a very unique situation, and it is understandable that the first reaction is to litigate.
 But think harder.
-You will end up, like or not, negotiating with your partner.
-You can do it painfully and expensively or you can do it through a good mediator with experience in couples dynamics, power imbalance and knowledge of the law.
+You will end up, like it or not, negotiating with your partner.
+You can do it painfully and expensively or you can do it through a good mediator with experience in couple dynamics, power imbalance and knowledge of the law.

 There is no automatic obligation to pay spousal support the way there is for child support.
 As a result, the entitlement of a spouse to receive spousal support will be decided on the particular circumstances of that person and his or her relationship with the other spouse.
-In general, a mediator will follow the court consideration, among many others:
+In general, a mediator will follow the court considerations, among many others:

 Once a spouse’s entitlement to receive spousal support is established and the amount of support payments has been fixed, the next step is to look at the length of time for which the support payments should be made: